andyrow123/chitter-challenge/README.md

 Unfinished:
 -------

-I would have liked to have implemented the ablitiy to:
+I would have liked to have added:

  * Tagging functionality
  * A users ability to follow another